dbaston/gdal/doc/source/user/configoptions.rst

     datasets or when transforming from/to polar projections, which causes coordinates discontinuities.
 See http://trac.osgeo.org/gdal/ticket/2305.

-    The background is that proj.4 does not guarantee that converting from src_srs to dst_srs and then from dst_srs to src_srs will yield to the initial coordinates.
+    The background is that PROJ does not guarantee that converting from src_srs to dst_srs and then from dst_srs to src_srs will yield to the initial coordinates.
     This can cause to errors in the computation of the target bounding box of gdalwarp, or to visual artifacts.